aidan-gallagher/aidan-gallagher.github.io/_posts/2021-08-01-continuous-integration-pipeline.md

 ## Desire for ease

 Sometimes the steps required to performing these tasks can get quite complicated.
-If the tasks are not easy for a developer, then
+If the tasks are not easy for a developer

 - The developer may not bother with certain tasks.
 Which means they may commit changes without running all the checking tools, or inspecting the generated documentation.
 - They may invoke the tools incorrectly by passing the wrong flags or omitting files.

 ## Desire to run locally

-Having all the tasks run on the server is great, however, it is desirable to be able to run every task run locally too.
+Having all the tasks run on the server is great, however, it is desirable to be able to run every task locally too.
 The benefits are

 - It reduces the reliance on servers, which means developers can work offline.
 - It provides developers with quicker feedback because they can run each stage individually (and usually faster) without having to wait until they push to the server (or create a pull request).